Program overview

 • IT Security Analyst: Responsible for protecting an organization’s computer systems and networks from cyber threats.

-• Network Security Engineer: Designs and implements secure network solutions to protect against breaches and attacks.
+• Network Security Engineer: Designs and implements secure network solutions to protect sensitive data and prevent breaches.

 • Information Security Manager: Oversees an organization’s information security strategy and manages security teams.